 Physical characteristics:

-• Coat: The shar-pei comes in two acceptable coat types (horse and brush) and an unacceptable coat type (bear).
+- Coat: The Shar-pei has two acceptable coat types (horse and brush) and one unacceptable coat type (bear).
 The horse coat has short, bristly hair, while the brush coat is slightly longer and softer.
 Both types should be harsh and stand off the skin.
 The bear coat is longer still.

 Purchase Price in England